 Betty from Allouez, WI

-Betty participated in Week 5: Pastries, and attempted the Bakewell Tart Challenge.
+Betty participated in Week 7: Desserts, and attempted the Family-sized Roulade Challenge.
 Let's see how they did!

 How do you rate your baking performance?

 Give your dessert a clever name — and tell us about your recipe.

 Gooseberry Jelly Roll Cake (No Fooling!)
 I used my antique store find, the Presidential Cook Book, printed in 1896 and 1901 for my recipes.
 For the cake, the recipe used was ‘Rolled Jelly Cake’ and beyond the called for jelly, I decided to add a ‘Cream Filling’ flavored with vanilla.
 For the jelly I used gooseberries and cooked up the jelly on the woodstove in the Belgian Farm 1905 kitchen at Heritage Hill State Historical Park.